Everything About PMP Certifications: What You Need To Know To Be Successful

 The Project Management Institute (PMI) will ask you for documentation showing that you meet the PMP exam passing criteria.

-To prove that you have at least three years of project management experience, you will need to provide evidence of where you have worked, your role, and the duration of the projects you have supervised.
-Be prepared to send texts, too.
+To prove that you have at least three years of project management experience, you must provide evidence of where you have worked, your role, and the duration of the projects you have supervised.
+You should also be prepared to send texts.

 The next step is to complete the application by following the PMI checklist and paying a fee.
 The Project Management Institute will review and approve your application.
 You have one year after you agree to take the test and can take the test three times during that period.

 Once certified, you must earn 60 Professional Development Units every three years to renew.
-PDUs can be entered into PMI online and you will need to pay a fee.
+PDUs can be entered into PMI online, but you must pay a fee.

 How to get started preparing for PMP certification

-Before you can be approved to take the PMP exam, you need to have an idea of what this will mean for your career and who will pay for it.
+Before being approved for the PMP exam, you must know what it means for your career and who will pay for it.
 If you have an employer who pays the bill, it is easier to test than if you were between jobs and determine if it fits your budget.

-Fortunately, there are programs available, through government grants and private business discounts, that cover some or all of the PMP certification costs for unemployed people.
+Fortunately, programs are available through government grants and private business discounts that cover some or all of the PMP certification costs for unemployed people.

 Even if you are clear that PMP certification could benefit your career, you may not be prepared to deal with extensive preparation to take the exam.

-PMI estimates that participants need at least 35 hours of study to succeed, but this time can vary widely.
-If you’ve just returned to school for a project management certification program, which may include materials prepared by the PMI, you are likely better prepared than someone who hasn’t taken a major exam in decades.
+PMI estimates that participants need at least 35 study hours to succeed, but this time can vary widely.
+Suppose you’ve just returned to school for a project management certification program, which may include materials prepared by the PMI.
+In that case, you are likely better prepared than someone who hasn’t taken a significant exam in decades.

 You might feel pressured to pass the exam if you promise a job bonus in exchange for a degree, says Kanabar.
 This reward may inspire you to study further.